-The latest series of Career WorkOut sessions at YMCA Milton Keynes, a project called ‘Talking Myself Into Work’, has been progressing well since succeeding the ‘Action Learning for Employment’ pilot last summer.
-But time is running out to find new sponsorship from April, when the European Social Fund grant ends.
+The latest series of Career WorkOut sessions at YMCA Milton Keynes, a project called ‘Talking Myself Into Work’, has successfully followed the ‘Action Learning for Employment’ pilot last summer.

-“It’s helped me talk more confidently and ask better questions than I could’ve before,” said Clint Okuribido, a 21-year-old resident who has already met and interviewed 31 different work guests over seven one-hour sessions.
+“It’s helped me talk more confidently and ask better questions than I could’ve before,” said Clint Okuribido, a 21-year-old resident who has already met and interviewed 41 different work guests over nine one-hour sessions.
 “I’ve been through a lot recently but meeting all these people has helped me to think more clearly about what I want.”

 A guest said: “For myself I learned that I need to speed up and get less detailed with the small amount of time available in a short conversation.

 “The very different backgrounds of the volunteers, with the different skills they bring to the table, seems like it gave the residents a breadth of ideas and help.”

 Pictured above are residents and guests on the last day of the programme (photo by Jane Russell).

 If you represent a local company interested in sponsoring a series of Career WorkOut sessions for YMCA residents (see benefits), please contact Tom Bulman asap, firstname.lastname@example.org, tel 07962 838685.